MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/cstringt-class.md

  `CString`, `CStringA`, and `CStringW` are exported from the MFC DLL (MFC90.DLL), never from user DLLs.
 This is done to prevent `CStringT` from being multiply defined.

 > [!NOTE]
 >  If you encountered linker errors when exporting a `CString`-derived class from an MFC extension DLL in Visual C++ .NET 2002 and have applied the workaround as described in the Knowledge Base article, "Linking Errors When You Import CString-Derived Classes" (Q309801), you should remove the workaround code, because this has been fixed in Visual C++ .NET 2003.
-You can find Knowledge Base articles on the MSDN Library CD-ROM or at [http://support.microsoft.com/support](http://support.microsoft.com/support).
+You can find Knowledge Base articles at [http://support.microsoft.com/support](http://support.microsoft.com/support).

  The following string types are available within MFC-based applications: